How to Check and Change Engine Coolant

 Make sure you complete the prior steps to check your engine coolant and drain it from your car.

 1. Raise your car (if not still raised from draining).
-Raising the vehicle up helps to prevent air pockets forming in the engine as you refill the system.
+Raising the vehicle up helps to prevent air pockets from forming in the engine as you refill the system.

 2. Slowly fill your radiator or coolant tank with fresh coolant until it is about one inch below the neck of the radiator or a few inches below the full mark on your coolant tank.